 Advocacy & Funds

-Katy Hurley is currently the Funds Coordinator at IDA.
-Prior to working at IDA, she worked at Jane Doe Films, an award-winning production company that
+Katy Hurley is currently the Grants Coordinator at IDA.
+Prior to working at IDA, she worked at Jane Doe Films, an award-winning production company

 Ranell Shubert is the Nonfiction Access Initiative Funds Program Manager at the International Documentary Association, a movement aimed at narrative